Thraka/thraka.github.io/articles/getting-started-sadconsole-core-standard.md

 cd sadconsolegame
 ```

-It's highly likely that those commands work on every operating system, or it will be very similar.
+It's highly likely that those commands work on every operating system, in the case that they don't, they'll be similar to this.
+Please refer to any documentation related to your operating system.

 >[!WARNING]
 >The folder name you use (in this example sadconsolegame) cannot be **sadconsole**.
 The default behavior for .NET Core is to create a project file named the same as the folder, and then the *output* file will be the same name as the project.
 This will cause a clash.